Photo by Hunter Hart download

 download

-Mr. Burton received a Bachelor of Music degree from Oberlin College and Conservatory, and a Master of Music degree from Yale University’s Institute of Sacred Music.
-He is an assistant professor of voice at Vanderbilt University’s Blair School of Music.
+Burton holds a Bachelor of Music degree from Oberlin College and Conservatory and a Master of Music degree from Yale University’s Institute of Sacred Music.
+He is currently Assistant Professor of Voice at Vanderbilt University’s Blair School of Music.

 Essential Links